LuoMuyu/YinghuaAutoPlay/README.md

 5. Edit the file named 'YinghuaAutoPlay.user.js' and fill your account,password,software id,code type to this file.

-6. Use the JavaScript file for your Tampermonkey.

 ### Update
 1.0: Upload Files.